 Our movie is really about How did this thing happen?
 We’re not passing judgment on the film itself or these people as artists or anything like that.
 We’re just really fascinated by this friendship, how it came to be, why it blossomed, and then how its ebb and flow led to such a unique and unforgettable piece of cinema.
 It’s funny for sure, but it’s also—hopefully—poignant.
 That happy/sad is really the tone I always like to strike in everything we do.

-About half of The Masterpiece is the filming of The Room, which means a lot of behind-the-scenes, movie-within-a-movie type stuff.
+About half of The Disaster Artist is the filming of The Room, which means a lot of behind-the-scenes, movie-within-a-movie type stuff.
 Which meant you never knew if the pretzels you just took a handful of were meant to be eaten or were an inedible prop.
 I made this mistake at least six times.
 Plus you had James Franco in makeup as Tommy Wiseau, directing a scene as James Franco, but looking, and often sounding, like Tommy Wiseau.

 What exactly is the writer’s role on a set?